Maximizing Performance

 - Using saddle pad materials block air flow

-- Saddle or saddle pad being too flat or too curved to match horse - causing pressure on spine.
+- Saddle or saddle pad being too flat or too curved to match equine - causing pressure on spine.

 - Over conditioning leather to a point where is gets stretchy or greasy.